Arianna Huffington recipient of the 2018 International Distinguished Entrepreneur Award

 Arianna Huffington, founder of The Huffington Post, founder and CEO of Thrive Global is the recipient of the 2018 International Distinguished Entrepreneur Award (IDEA).

-Ms. Huffington will receive the award at the gala dinner to be held in Winnipeg’s RBC Convention Centre on June 12, 2018 (ticket information available here).
+Ms. Huffington received the award at the gala dinner held in Winnipeg’s RBC Convention Centre on June 12, 2018.

-Ms. Heather Reisman, Chief Executive Officer of Indigo, 2003 IDEA honouree and a University of Manitoba Honorary Degree recipient, will present Ms. Huffington with the gold IDEA medallion, which is custom designed and cast by the Royal Canadian Mint.
+Ms. Heather Reisman, Chief Executive Officer of Indigo, 2003 IDEA honouree and a University of Manitoba Honorary Degree recipient, presented Ms. Huffington with the gold IDEA medallion, which is custom designed and cast by the Royal Canadian Mint.

 “The University of Manitoba is honoured to recognize the vision and achievements of Arianna Huffington,” says University of Manitoba President and Vice-Chancellor David Barnard.
 “She is an inspiration to all of us who seek to balance professional success and happiness with societal impact.”

 Since 1984, the University of Manitoba and its Associates of the Asper School of Business have presented the International Distinguished Entrepreneur Award to outstanding entrepreneurs who have made an exemplary contribution to global economic life.